 For cases where there is no evidence of any intention to evade taxes, IRAS will decide on the penalties for errors in tax returns by considering if taxpayers have been compliant with their tax responsibilities, or if they have committed errors with negligence and/or without reasonable excuse.

 Individual Circumstance #1: Negligence / "Without Reasonable Excuse"

 - Taxpayer has committed an offence on the same issue or a similar issue;

-- Taxpayer has received prior information from IRAS or advice from his tax agents informing him of the correct tax treatment;
+- Taxpayer has received prior information from IRAS or advice from its tax agents informing it of the correct tax treatment;

 - Taxpayer does not keep proper records and accounts of its business transactions

 Bad compliance history is an aggravating factor when IRAS decides on the penalty for the tax offences.
 A taxpayer is considered to have a bad compliance history if the taxpayer has two bad compliance records within two years before the completion of the audit.

 - late filing of Estimated Chargeable Income (ECI);